 One of the most important considerations when committing to a college or university is cost.
 We work with you and your family to help make your education affordable by pricing our tuition competitively and offering financial assistance.

-There are many ways you can navigate this major.
+There are many ways you can navigate this degree program.
 We even have a 4+1 B.S./M.S. track that lets you complete your undergraduate and master’s degrees in just five years.

 Examples of available courses